Cohomology-Developed Matrices -- constructing families of weighing matrices and automorphism actions: Algebras, Modules and Orientable Orbits

 \subsection{Quasiproducts}

 As an application of the constructions of algebras and modules, we introduce \emph{Quasiproducts}.
-They can be thought of as a `twisted' version of the Kronecker (tensor) product, and are defined under a group-theoretic situation that we now describe.\\
+They can be thought of as a `twisted' version of the Kronecker product, and are defined under a group-theoretic situation that we now describe.
+The idea is that under certain circumstances the quasiproduct of weighing matrices is again a weighing matrix.
+In this following subsection we will restrict the discussion to $H^1$-developments.\\